tips and advice

 For a long time, I believed that it would be difficult for me to find a boyfriend who’d be okay with going that slowly.

 I was 29 when I finally discovered that not only was my perspective completely valid, but there are plenty of other people who feel the same way!
-I have a pair of friends who have been dating each other for several months and plan to spend their future together, but still haven’t kissed because they don’t yet feel comfortable with that.
-I have other friends who come from cultures in which it’s expected that a couple’s first kiss will happen on their wedding day.
+I have a pair of friends who didn't kiss until after they got engaged because they didn't feel comfortable with it (They're now happily married).
+I have another pair of friends who are choosing not to kiss until after they get engaged because that's a boundary they set for themselves.
 Taking it slowly is okay.

 I’m not saying that there’s anything wrong with a boyfriend and girlfriend kissing each other.
 But there’s also nothing wrong with a boyfriend and girlfriend not kissing each other.
 Relationships should be built on compatible personalities, similar morals and values, and an enjoyment of being together.
 All of these things can develop beautifully before the couple gets physically involved.
 And when these things have developed first, it makes the eventual physical involvement even more meaningful.